lizzycoda/GraphMaxShift/README.md

 modes, saddle, boundaries = ground_truth_clustering(bimodal)
 ```

-Next, we sample data, construct a graph, and apply Graph Max Shift
+Next, we sample data, construct a graph, and apply Graph Max Shift to the graph with edges connecting pairs within distance $.25$.

 ```
 n = 10000